-Conservation Florida and Sea & Shoreline Partner to Restore 250,000+ Eelgrass Plants in East Lake Tohopekaliga
+Conservation Florida and Sea & Shoreline Partner to Restore Eelgrass in East Lake Tohopekaliga, Headwaters of Everglades

 50-acre planting project in Osceola County strengthens wildlife habitat, improves recreation, and protects a high-priority freshwater lake

 ORLANDO, Fla.
-(Feb.
-10, 2026) — Conservation Florida, a dynamic leader in land conservation, in partnership with Sea & Shoreline planted more than 250,000 native eelgrass plants, spanning roughly 50 acres along the northwest shoreline of East Lake Tohopekaliga in Osceola County, a key part of one of Florida’s most treasured freshwater systems – the headwaters of the Everglades.
+(May 5, 2026) — Conservation Florida, in partnership with Sea & Shoreline, planted more than 250,000 native eelgrass plants along the the shoreline of East Lake Tohopekaliga in Osceola County to restore one of Florida’s most treasured freshwater systems: the headwaters of the Everglades.

-"This project is a great example of how we put science into action to create lasting ecological impact,” said Carter Henne, CEO of Sea & Shoreline.
-“In partnership with Conservation Florida, we’re proud to help plan and implement the restoration of 50 acres of native eelgrass in East Lake Toho, creating critical habitat that supports fish, wildlife, and healthier waterways for the future.”
+"This project is a great example of how we put science into action,” said Carter Henne, CEO of Sea & Shoreline.
+“In partnership with Conservation Florida, we’re proud to have helped plan and implement the enhancement of 50 acres of native eelgrass in East Lake Toho, increasing critical habitat that supports fish, wildlife, and healthier waterways for the future.”

 “Tohopekaliga” is thought to mean “we will gather together here,” derived from the words tohopke (fenced area or fort) and lika (gathering place).
 Today, East Lake Tohopekaliga continues to live up to its name as a place where wildlife, recreation, and community come together.

-It’s also a vital home for wildlife.
-Locally known as East Lake Toho, it supports an abundant fish population, including largemouth bass and bluegill, which draws anglers to the area.
-The lake also provides ample feeding and nesting opportunities for waterfowl, bald eagles, ospreys, and wading birds like snowy egrets and wood storks.
+Locally known as East Lake Toho, it provides ample feeding and nesting opportunities for waterfowl, bald eagles, ospreys, and wading birds like snowy egrets and wood storks.
+The lake also supports an abundant fish population, including largemouth bass and bluegill, which draws anglers to the area.

 It is also part of the Kissimmee Chain of Lakes and is classified by the FWC as a high-priority aquatic resource.
-East Lake Toho has long supported robust native plant communities, but over time, development and altered water levels have created conditions allowing invasive species like hydrilla to spread.
-This project was designed to reverse that trend, strengthening native plant communities, and protecting the progress already made through earlier restoration efforts.
+East Lake Toho has long supported robust native plant communities, but over time, development and altered water levels have created challenges to the long-term health of the lake.
+This project was designed to bolster the efforts of the local, state, and federal partners.

 In late 2025, Sea & Shoreline installed roughly 250,000 juvenile native Florida eelgrass plants along the northwest shoreline of East Lake Toho using a combination of planting and protection techniques designed to ensure long-term success.